Code style and guidelines

 - Wrapper must be

-- For each handler there may be only one wrapper
+public - For each handler there may be only one wrapper

 - Wrapper contains only getters and setters for message fields